Meet the Team

 Serenity joined the team in 2021 as a Teen Girls Residential Manager.
 She has since been promoted to Executive Director of Teen Girls and Transition Homes.
 Serenity came to Calo with an extensive career in mental health with over 15 years of serving young adults and adolescents from across the spectrum, with a background and thorough training in trauma care.
 She is a licensed Interstate Foster Crisis Care Provider.
 Outside of caring for the kids at Calo, Serenity is a dedicated mother of 5 children, one of which is a foster child whose formal adoption became final this year.
 In her down time, she enjoys crafts, swimming, reading, and spending time with her three grandchildren.

-Jessica Breton has been at OPI since 2009, holding the positions of licensed therapist, Clinical Program Director and now Executive Director.
+Jessica Breton is the Executive Director at the Optimum Performance Institute and has been with OPI since 2009, holding the positions of licensed therapist and Clinical Program Director.

-Jessica holds a BA in psychology from University of California at Santa Barbara and has a Masters degree from Phillips Graduate Institute in Psychology with an emphasis in Marriage and Family Therapy.
+Jessica’s background and expertise are well suited to serve the young adults at OPI.
+She holds a BA in psychology from University of California at Santa Barbara and has a Master’s degree from Phillips Graduate Institute in Marriage and Family Therapy.

 She received Training in Mentalization-based Treatment Approach in Psychotherapy for Borderline Personality Disorder through UCLA Semel Institute.
 She also has training in Treating Multiple Severe Disorders with Dialectical Behavioral Therapy with Michael Hollander, Ph.D., from Harvard/McLean Hospital.
-Additionally, Jessica has training in Trauma Focused CBT and CBT.
+Additionally, Jessica has participated in Social Skills and Violence Prevention Training from the California Family Counseling Center.

-Ms. Breton is a member of the California Association of Marriage and Family Therapists.
+Ms. Breton is a member of the California Association of Marriage and Family Therapists, as well as Evolving Women.

 At her heart, She is a passionate clinician.
 Jessica strongly believes that the relationships we build with clients and staff members helps to create an environment conducive to growth, healing, and change.

-When not at work, Jessica loves spending time with her husband and 2 boys.
+When not at work, Jessica loves spending time with her husband and 2 small boys.

 Karina Campbell is a Licensed Clinical Social Worker in the state of Maryland, Virginia, and the District of Columbia.
 She earned a Bachelor of Science Degree in Psychology from Ursinus College, a Masters Degree in Social Work from the University of Pennsylvania and a Juris Doctor Degree from North Carolina Central University School of Law.
 Karina started her career assisting adjudicated adolescents in a residential setting.
 Throughout her career, Karina has gained a variety of work experience with adolescents and adults in not only the residential setting but in outpatient mental health, and non-profit organizations.
 She later attended law school seeking to help others with her understanding of mental health and the law.
 Prior to joining Embark Behavioral Health Karina worked in the court system working with families going through divorce and custody proceedings.
 Karina also worked in private practice providing treatment for anxiety, depression, relationship issues, and family discord.
 Karina is happiest when she spends time with family and friends because for her those connections are paramount.